What is the Census?

 Loudoun County Complete Count Committee

-The committee held its first two meetings April 1 and 15, 2019, and is expected to meet monthly through April 2020.
-The packets of materials prepared for the committee will be online:
+The committee held its first two meetings April 1 and 15, 2019, and met monthly thereafter.
+The packets of materials prepared for the committee are online:

 - Tony Howard, President & CEO, Loudoun Chamber